joffb/cygnals/README.md

 + EC - Note Cut
 + ED - Note Delay

-(*) Arpeggio, Slides, Portamento and Vibrato share memory and only one of them can be used at one time on a given channel
+(*) Arpeggio, Slide up/down, Portamento and Vibrato use the same memory in a channel, so only one of these effects can be used on a channel at one time e.g. using vibrato when arpeggio is enabled will switch off the arpeggio and enable vibrato instead.
+Across channels however, channel 1 could have vibrato going while channel 3 has arpeggios going.

-## Macros
+## Instruments and Macros

+The "Synthesiser" feature is not supported - wavetable macros should be used instead.

 Volume, Arpeggio, Wave, Pitch and Noise Macros can be used in Sequence mode - ADSR and LFO modes are not supported.

 Volume, Arpeggio and Wave Macros can all be used simultaneously.